Wine tasting: Blind tasting

 To ensure impartial judgment of a wine, it should be served blind – that is, without the taster(s) having seen the label or bottle shape.
 Blind tasting may also involve serving the wine from a black wine glass to mask the color of the wine.
 A taster's judgment can be prejudiced by knowing details of a wine, such as geographic origin, price, reputation, color, or other considerations.

 Scientific research has long demonstrated the power of suggestion in perception as well as the strong effects of expectancies.
 For example, people expect more expensive wine to have more desirable characteristics than less expensive wine.
 When given wine that they are falsely told is expensive they virtually always report it as tasting better than the very same wine when they are told that it is inexpensive.
 French researcher Frédéric Brochet "submitted a mid-range Bordeaux in two different bottles, one labeled as a cheap table wine, the other bearing a grand cru etiquette."
 Tasters described the supposed grand cru as "woody, complex, and round" and the supposed cheap wine as "short, light, and faulty."

 Similarly, people have expectations about wines because of their geographic origin, producer, vintage, color, and many other factors.
 For example, when Brochet served a white wine he received all the usual descriptions: "fresh, dry, honeyed, lively."
 Later he served the same wine dyed red and received the usual red terms: "intense, spicy, supple, deep."

-One of the most famous instances of blind testing is known as the Judgment of Paris, a wine competition held in 1976 where French judges blind-tested wines from France and California.
+One of the most famous instances of blind tasting is known as the Judgment of Paris, a wine competition held in 1976 where French judges blind-tasted wines from France and California.
 Against all expectations, California wines bested French wines according to the judges, a result which would have been unlikely in a non-blind contest.
 This event was depicted in the 2008 movie Bottle Shock.

 Price bias

-Another well-publicized double-blind taste test was conducted in 2011 by Prof. Richard Wiseman of the University of Hertfordshire.
+Another well-publicized double-blind taste test was conducted in 2011 by Richard Wiseman of the University of Hertfordshire.
 In a wine tasting experiment using 400 participants, Wiseman found that general members of the public were unable to distinguish expensive wines from inexpensive ones.
 "People just could not tell the difference between cheap and expensive wine".

 Color bias

-In 2001, the University of Bordeaux asked 54 undergraduate students to test two glasses of wine: one red, one white.
+In 2001, the University of Bordeaux asked 54 undergraduate students to taste two glasses of wine: one red, one white.
 The participants described the red as "jammy" and commented on its crushed red fruit.
 The participants failed to recognize that both wines were from the same bottle.
 The only difference was that one had been colored red with a flavorless dye.